-Note, however, that Vogel’s (2008) experiments in 2007 occurred during May-July, during which time water temperature would be expected to be greater than during the main November-March period of the alternatives’ diversions, and predation may be lower because of reduced predator bioenergetic requirements (e.g., Loboschefsky et al. 2012).
-This, coupled with the fact that the Red Bluff intake is situated on a wider stretch of the Sacramento River than the Hamilton City intake oxbow channel, increases the uncertainty in the applicability of estimates of predation mortality from the Vogel (2008) GCID study to the Red Bluff and Hamilton City intakes.
+Note, however, that Vogel’s (2008b) experiments in 2007 occurred during May-July, during which time water temperature would be expected to be greater than during the main November-March period of the diversions and predation may be lower because of reduced predator bioenergetic requirements (e.g., Loboschefsky et al. 2012).
+This, coupled with the fact that the Red Bluff intake is situated on a wider stretch of the Sacramento River than the Hamilton City intake oxbow channel, increases the uncertainty in the applicability of estimates of predation mortality from the Vogel (2008b) GCID study to the Red Bluff and Hamilton City intakes.

-Table GCID1.
+Table 11-8.
 Number and Proportion of Juvenile Chinook Salmon Released and Recaptured at the Hamilton City Intake, 2007.